Bluehawk8908/InfiniteAmmo/README.md

 # InfiniteAmmo
-GHPC that replenishes your "ready rack" every time you reload
+GHPC mod that replenishes your "ready rack" every time you reload